Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

+where $\mathfrak{Re}$ stands for the real part, so that the perturbed state $|\Tilde{\phi_{i}}\rangle$ remains normalized.
+Note that the most general separable perturbation to indistinguishable photons goes beyond Eq.~\eqref{eq:perturbed_bosonic_state}, but using the same argument as before (i.e., the probability is linear in the input density operator), we may restrict ourselves to perturbations in the form of a pure product state.

-We start by proving a stability theorem showing that first order perturbations to the internal states do not change bunching probabilities (see Sec.~\ref{sec:Stability around the bosonic case}).
-This statement and a sketch of the proof had already been given in Ref.~\cite{bosonbunching} and here we present a more detailed proof.
-The connection to Conjecture M\ref{conj:bapatSunder 2} appears from a second order treatment, which we develop in Sec.~\ref{sec:second-order boson bunching}.
+We start by proving a stationarity result, implying that first-order perturbations to the internal state do not change bunching probabilities (see Sec.~\ref{sec:Stability around the bosonic case}).
+This statement and a sketch of its proof had been given in Ref.~\cite{bosonbunching} (as it was expected that this stationary point would be a local maximum), but we present a more detailed proof here.
+The connection to Conjecture M\ref{conj:bapatSunder 2} appears from the second-order perturbation analysis (see Sec.~\ref{sec:second-order boson bunching}).
+As we shall see, second-order perturbation terms may have a positive sign, so the state of indistinguishable photons is a stationary point that is \textit{not} a local maximum.